QUIQQER/QSetup/README.md

 ### The installation via Browser:

-Open the index.php in your browser and follow the installation instructions.
+Open the quiqqer.php in your browser and follow the installation instructions.

 ### The installation via bash is quite simpler